my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 Practice with Amar Littlemore area, give way signs.

--   30 speed limit emerging from Sandhill.
+-   be aware of the 30 speed limit after emerging from Sandhill.
     -   The sign is before the Risinghurst emerging point.
 There is giving way line, so cars on the dual carriageway have priority.
+    -   The 30 speed limit is for cars on the dual carriageway to slow down to help cars emerging and joining the dual carriageway.

 -   Littlemore RA from Iffley road, 2nd exit (to Littlemore area) and 3rd exit (Ring Road to Swindon).
     -   when to pull away.
 If you see a car on the right, must pause even if you are already beyond the waiting line.
 If there is red light and a queue, you couldn't pull out either, otherwise, you will block the exit.
     -   2nd exit to Littlemore area, using middle lane, move to the left lane after the 1st exit if it is safe to do so;